aws/aws-sdk-rails/README.md

 periodic task names from `cron.yaml` as well as to job messages.

 **Important:** Ensure that your worker environment's port 80 is not accessible from outside the instance (e.g. via security group rules).
-The middleware performs a local-origin check, but on Docker-based EB platforms all traffic is proxied through the Docker bridge and appears as a local request regardless of its true origin.
+The middleware only accepts daemon requests whose TCP peer address is loopback or the Docker gateway, which cannot be forged with a request header.
+On Docker-based EB platforms, however, inbound traffic is proxied into the container by the host, so its peer address is genuinely the Docker gateway regardless of where the request originated.
+Network-level controls are therefore the primary safeguard, with `job_class_allowlist` limiting what a request that does get through can reach.

 #### Running Jobs Async
 By default the ElasticBeanstalkSQSD middleware will process jobs synchronously